Gerontology: Aging and Older Adulthood

 - Senior social service provider

 A minor in gerontology is a great complement to a major related to a health care field.
 “Gero” mixes well with biology, psychology, sociology or social science.
-Or pair it with Community Health Education if you want to serve the elder population specifically.
+Or pair it with Public Health major if you want to serve the elder population specifically.